M&S Bank transfer of equity example support desk enquires

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as M&S Bank or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at the conclusion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the time of completion of the transfer of equity transaction.

-If you do not keep up the payments on your mortgage with M&S Bank your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with M&S Bank.

 Preparing the Transfer of Equity with a M&S Bank Mortgage